 Fundamentally, organizational change leaders must answer two questions.
 How ready is my organization for change?
 How do I address resistance to the change?

 These are more than academic questions.
-Consider a frequent scenario in application development, where a great product was not used as effectively or comprehensively as hoped even though it was delivered on time, had all the bells and whistles, and had potential to significantly improve the business’ capabilities.
+Consider a frequent scenario in application development, where a great product was not used as effectively or comprehensively as hoped even though it was delivered on time, had all the bells and whistles and had the potential to significantly improve the business’ capabilities.
 That’s likely because users didn’t embrace/adopt the changes wrought by the new application.
-Leaders who assess the organization’s readiness for change and take a thoughtful approach to resistance management are increasing the likelihood that the change will be both effective and long lasting.
+Leaders who assess the organization’s readiness for change and take a thoughtful approach to resistance management are increasing the likelihood that the change will be both effective and long-lasting.

 The Role of a Change Readiness Assessment in Gauging Individual and Organizational Receptiveness